-It is always important to acquire to new customers, but repeat business is what keeps the lights on.
+It is always important to acquire new customers, but repeat business is what keeps the lights on.
 Losing customers can quickly erode your business income.
 Actually for most businesses, keeping existing customers is almost more important than seeking new ones.

 Repeat customers tend to spend more money over time and promote your business among their friend circle.

 The way you interact with your customers will determine if they will stay with you or not.
 Customer loyalty is very important; you want to build a bond of trust and understanding.
 You should connect to your patrons on a personal level.
 Try to find some common ground and build on it.
-A business that interacts with customers in a cold and robotic manner is driving away a source of reliable income.
+A business that interacts with customers in a cold and robotic manner is driving away from a source of reliable income.
 Simply smiling and asking a customer about their day is a good start.

 One bad encounter can damage a relationship, it is important to always handle customer inquiries in a quick and professional manner.
 Always treat the customer with respect, even if they are not being too nice to you.
 Try to see the issue from the customer’s point of view and empathize.